 It is the dedicated mission of the Frankfort Fire Department to provide & prepare for needed emergency services.
 Services such as fire supression, rescue, extrication, emergency medical services, and disaster assisstance.
 These emergency services will be provided to the customers of our protection district, and also at the request of neighboring districts.
 These emergency services will be performed to the best of our knowledge and ability.

 FFD COMPANY / DEPARTMENT ANNUAL MEETING: March 14th, 2015

 SUBJECT: Fire Chief Report

-q FFD OFFICERS MEETING on Sunday evening, January 18.
-Chief officers at 7:00 PM.
-All other officers at 7:30 PM.
+q FFD CHIEF OFFICERS MEETING on Sunday March 29, at 7:00 PM.

 q NYS ACADEMY OF FIRE SCIENCE at www.dhses.ny.gov/ofpc/training/fire-academy/academy.cfm

 q NIMS TRAINING ICS 100 & 200 at http://training.fema.gov/IS/NIMS.aspx All personnel must have ICS 100 & 200.
 This is a mandate since 2008.
 You are neither current nor compliant without this training.